crispSV/Biometrics/README.md

 #  COVIDUS

-  IOT based system for medical data collection and analysis.
-This application runs on an WiFi connected ESP8266 NodeMCU which gets readings from a Dallas DS18B20 temperature sensor (later on a MELEXIS sensor).
-A lot of sensors can be connected in OneWire bus giving a range of various medical data.
+  IOT based system for body temperature collection and analysis.
+This application runs on an WiFi connected ESP8266 NodeMCU which gets readings from a Dallas DS18B20 temperature sensor.
 These data are uploaded on a constant basis into ThingSpeak (https://thingspeak.com) cloud data analysis service where are processed and displayed accordingly.
-The software reads also the serial No of the attached devices so to respectfully fill the patient's records in the FrontEnd database.
+The software reads also the serial No of the attached device in case someone wants to use it in a FrontEnd application.
+In case of use of more sensors, this programm can read the OneWire bus.
   ![image1](Fever_alert.PNG)
 ## Live data for  [ https://crowdhackathon.com/antivirus/ ]
  https://thingspeak.com/channels/1029493